kosh-cyber/powershell_ransomware_lab/README.md

 ## Date: April 1 2021

 ## Description:
-A Simple Powersell Script Can easier and faster to Encrypt/Decrypt File in assign extensions The size of these encrypted files will not exceed 2G
+A Simple Powersell Script Can easier and faster to Encrypt/Decrypt File in assign extensions \n The size of these encrypted files will not exceed 2G

 ### How to Use: